 Tips for Creating a Great Beginning Teacher CV

 Getting your CV right is something that takes some time.
-Once you have the basics of CV writing down, here are some other important tips to follow:
+While you’re creating a CV using our CV maker, here are some important tips to follow:

 - Spend much of your writing time on developing a strong professional summary, since this section is usually the first part of the CV that is read.